Images

 Design and build

 A few decades ago, Land Cruiser design went through a compromised 'urban jungle'-style phase which thankfully has been dispensed with here as part of a chunky, tough 'back to origins' theme.
 SUVs as varied as Suzuki's Jimny, Jeep's Wrangler and Land Rover's Defender have proved the merit of this approach and this boxy J250 Land Cruiser model embraces it thoroughly.
-Measuring 4,920mm long and 1,870mm tall, it's slightly larger than its predecessor, with strong horizontal lines and headlights that are retro round in the initial 'First Edition' variant but which will be rectangular in models produced thereafter.
+In long wheelbase form (the only version we're going to get), it measures 4,920mm long and 1,870mm tall.
+So it's slightly larger than its predecessor, with strong horizontal lines and headlights that were retro round in the initial 'First Edition' variant but which are now rectangular.

 Off-road performance is aided by short overhangs, sculpted corners and a narrowed lower body.
 Body parts have been designed for easy replacement in the event of damage.
 Just as important of course is what you can't see - a bit of old (traditional body-on-frame SUV architecture) and a lot of new (the brand's latest GA-F platform).